 Cervical screening is offered to women aged 25 to 64 years.
-Women aged between 25 and 49 are invited every three years and those aged between 50 and 64 are invited every five years.
+Women aged between 25 and 49 are invited every three years and women aged between 50 and 64 are invited every five years.
+If you are invited for screening, it's important to attend.